 Do you enjoy working with people and have a strong desire to help them?
 If the answer is yes, you should consider studying a Master’s degree in Social Work.
 But what is a Social Work degree all about?
 And why should you apply for one abroad?

 We’ll answer these frequently asked questions and many others to help you make the right decision.
+But before doing that, here are a few universities we recommend for Social Work studies:

 1. Social Work is all about people